 2011 American Gold Eagle

-After several tumultuous years for the US Mint’s most popular gold bullion coin offering, the present year is shaping up to be much more orderly.
+After several tumultuous years for the U.S. Mint’s most popular gold bullion coin offering, the present year turned out to be much more orderly.
 When demand for gold started to surge in 2008, Gold Eagles were frequently subject to sales suspensions, rationing, and delayed releases for some options.
 This occurred despite the legal requirement to supply the coins in quantities necessary to meet public demand.
 The situation seemed to culminate with the cancellation of the collector versions of the coins in 2009.

-For 2011, the US Mint is no longer subject to the requirement to fulfill public demand for bullion coins before collector coin can be produced.
+For 2011, the U.S. Mint was no longer subject to the requirement to fulfill public demand for bullion coins before collector coins could be produced.
 This was the result of legislation passed towards the end of the prior year, which modified production requirements.
-Even without the change in law, the US Mint seems to have made progress in acquiring sufficient precious metals blanks and increasing production capacity.
+Even without the change in law, the U.S. Mint did have sufficient precious metals blanks and production capacity for numismatic offerings.

-Sales of the 2011 Proof Gold Eagle began at the US Mint on April 21, 2011.
-The US Mint increased some of the maximum product limits from the previous year.
+Sales of the 2011 Proof Gold Eagle (Buy on eBay) began at the U.S. Mint on April 21, 2011.
+The U.S. Mint increased some of the maximum product limits from the previous year.
 Limits for individual options were established at 30,000 one ounce, 15,000 one-half ounce, 16,000 one-quarter ounce, and 30,000 one-tenth ounce coins.
 The limit for the four coin set was 40,000 units.
-Initial sales levels have been somewhat muted for the offering, but steady.
-The coins are expected to remain available from the Mint throughout the remainder of the year.
+The offering experienced slower demand compared to the prior year, although the individual one ounce coins managed to sell out of the maximum mintage.
+Sales of the other individual options also managed to sell out, but the four coin set option remained available for sale until December 31, 2012 when sales finally concluded as part of a “Last Chance” sale.

-On May 5, 2011, sales of the 2011-W Uncirculated Gold Eagle began at the US Mint.
+On May 5, 2011, sales of the 2011-W Uncirculated Gold Eagle (Buy on eBay) began at the U.S. Mint.
 This represented a separate collector offering that had been canceled for the prior two years.
-The one ounce coins are struck on specially burnished blanks and carry the “W” mint mark.
-For some previous years, this version of the coin has remained overlooked, resulting in lower mintages.
-The US Mint offered the coins without a maximum mintage or ordering limits.
+The one ounce coins were struck on specially burnished blanks and carry the “W” mint mark.
+The offering carried no mintage limit, but was struck based on customer demand.
+When a sell out was achieved on January 16, 2012, the last reported sales were 8,729, representing a new low for the series.
+This would later be undercut by the following year’s option.

 2011 Gold Eagle Specifications